exapde/Exasim/README.md

    - simplifies numerical modeling and simulation with simple scripts
    - produces implicit high-order discontinuous Galerkin solutions of a wide variety of PDEs
-   - generates stand-alone C++ production code and gives practitioners freedom to modify it for particular applications and machines
+   - generates stand-alone C++ production code tailored to specific applications on different platforms
    - provides full GPU functionality, meaning that all code components from discretization schemes to iterative solvers run on GPUs.

 # Dependency